Redistricting

 Why Are Fair Maps Important?

-The Indiana constitution requires the General Assembly to redraw district lines once every decade based on data gathered in the Census.
+The Indiana Constitution requires the General Assembly to redraw district lines once every decade based on data gathered in the Census.
 These new district lines determine our political voice, shaping our lives and our communities for the next decade.

 Politicians should earn electoral victories by engaging with their constituents and championing policies that improve lives, not by manipulating district lines.
-In other words, we the voters should choose our elected officials, not the other way around.
+In other words, we, the voters, should choose our elected officials, not the other way around.

 Related Content